GIScience/ohsome-qgis-plugin/README.md

 ## Development

-Before adding new commits make sure pre-commit is installed `https://pre-commit.com#install` and the following commands are executed inside the repository:
+Before adding new commits make sure pre-commit is installed `https://pre-commit.com#install` and the following commands need to be executed inside the repository:

 ```
 pre-commit clean